LAION-AI/laion.ai/blog/video2dataset.md

 5. Extract audio and useful metadata out of the downscaled dataset.
 6. The audio can be used to train various audio models (generative or discriminative)
 7. The metadata can be used to filter the dataset.
 For example one could use the optical flow to filter out low-motion videos.
-8. We can further process the audio and extract transcripts (using our WhisperX CITE subsampler)
+8. We can further process the audio and extract transcripts (using our [WhisperX](https://github.com/m-bain/whisperX) subsampler)
 9. The transcripts can be used to train text-only or vision-text models